-“How much of my income should I save and invest?”
+“How much of my income should go to savings and investments?”

 We all love the beautiful sound of SMS alerts at the end of the month.
 However, how much of that beauty do we keep for ourselves?
 In other words, how are you spreading the bread (your income)?